Katy mentors and educates young professionals and helps those beginning their careers and financial journeys to make informed decisions.

 How Hard is Engineering?

-Engineering sounds like a difficult discipline if you don't have first-hand experience.
-It involves a higher level of math and physics than most students want to dive into.
+"Engineering" sounds like a difficult discipline.
+It involves more math and physics than most students want to take.

 Engineering Degree Return on Investment (ROI)